ava-labs/hypersdk/README.md

 ## Examples
-We've created three `hypervm` examples, of increasing complexity, that demonstrate what you can build with the `hypersdk`.
+We've created three `hypervm` examples, of increasing complexity, that demonstrate what you can build with the `hypersdk` (with more on the way).

 When you are ready to build your own `hypervm`, we recommend using the `simplevm` as a template!

 ### Beginner: `simplevm`
 The [`simplevm`](/.examples/simplevm) is the "simplest `hypervm` you could make."
 The `simplevm`